 The penalty to replace any sail is calculated on a sliding scale with higher penalties incurred as the race progresses, so as to encourage good seamanship right up to the end.

 i) 5 Penalty Points – Leg 1 and Leg 2

 ii) 6 Penalty Points – Leg 3 and Leg 4

 iii) 7 Penalty Points – Leg 5 and Leg 6

 iv) 8 Penalty Points – Leg 7 and Leg 8

 Penalty points will be deducted from the Yacht’s overall points tally and will not affect the published finishing position for any particular race.

 It is more than likely crew will have to go through customs and immigration upon arrival.
-The Race Office team try and ensure this is completed as quickly as possible, after the official arrival procedures crew are free to meet friends and family.
+The Race Office team try and ensure this is completed as quickly as possible and after the official arrival procedures, Crew are free to meet friends and family.